lumikalt/website/src/content/blog/interests.md

 ### web novels

-- [no, i said it's mental immunity]() - pastel is adorable and funny, big rolemodel ;3
+- [no, i said it's mental immunity][mentalimmunity] - pastel is adorable and funny, big rolemodel ;3
-- [seoul object story]() - pretty well written worldbuilding based on SCP, with adorable characters.
+- [seoul object story][seoulobjectstory] - pretty well written worldbuilding based on SCP, with adorable characters.
-- [rose of the abyss]() - a cool little plant in love with a strong supportive woman... waow.
+- [rose of the abyss][roseoftheabyss] - a cool little plant in love with a strong supportive woman... waow.

 ### manga

-- [Gon]() - the last dino on earth :O... cool art and cute mute dino.
+- [gon][gon] - the last dino on earth :O... cool art and cute mute dino.
-- [Witch Hat Atelier]() - the best!! manga there is. absolutely. incredibly well made magic setting and system.
+- [witch hat atelier][witchhatatelier] - the best!! manga there is. absolutely. incredibly well made magic setting and system.

 ## media